nihaldhamani/academic-kickstart/content/project/seeker-vision/index.md

   - Clouds and complex features on the Earth introduced noise
   - Lighting was varied and very inconsistent
   - Radiation could disrupt camera sensors producing noisy images
+* Camera system needed to be commandable to change camera parameters in real-time

+### Detection and Localization
-We met our mission need for robustness and performance by training and tuning models built from Google's MobileNet SSD v1 architecture.
-The lightweight object detector proved resilient and speedy in simulations and extensive hardware-in-the-loop testing.
+Google's MobileNet SSD v1 architecture provided us with a framework for training and tuning object detection models.
+The lightweight object detector was extensively tested and proved to be resilient and met our 1Hz requirements during hardware-in-the-loop testing.

+<center>{{< figure src="example-cygnus-detection.png" title="An example Cygnus detection" >}}</center>

 ### Synthetic Image Generation
-While training data for terrestrial vehicles is relatively easy to gather (though painstaking to label), imagery for training autonomous spacecraft is rather limited.
-Moreover, we needed images that exhaustively sampled backgrounds conditions and orientations.
-We immediately identified synthetic imagery as a critical mission need and developed software to create high-fidelity simulated images for training.

-Using Unreal Engine and Microsoft's AirSim, we were able to script the generation of thousands of diverse images to bolster our datasets and dramatically improve our training results.

-<center>{{< figure src="simulated-cygnus.png" title="A synthetically-generated image of Cygnus (1 / 2)" >}}</center>
+In order to train a robust model, we needed a dataset of images with varied backgrounds conditions and orientations.
+As a result, we focused on generting high-fidelity synthetic imagery using Unreal Engine and Microsoft's AirSim.

-<center>{{< figure src="simulated-cygnus-2.png" title="A synthetically-generated image of Cygnus (2 / 2)" >}}</center>
+<center>{{< figure src="simulated-cygnus-2.png" title="A synthetically-generated image of Cygnus" >}}</center>

-For each simulated image, we could immediately generate ground-truth data to use for both training and validation.
-This helped in past efforts for relative bearing estimation and will aid in future efforts towards full 6-DOF pose estimation.
+### Relative Bearing Calculation
+In order to obtain the centroid (needed to calculate the relative bearings) of the Cygnus body, many different contouring algorithms were tested.
+Ultimately, a classifer was developed to determine the backdrop condition (deep space, noisy Earth, uniform Earth) and the contouring algorithm that was the best for each condition was applied

-<center>{{< figure src="example-cygnus-detection.png" title="An example Cygnus detection" >}}</center>
+<center>{{< figure src="seeker-contouring.png" title="An example Cygnus contouring" >}}</center>

 ## Delivery & Ongoing Work
 In May 2018, the TSL delivered a vision system to JSC capable of computing relative azimuth and elevation at a solution rate of 3-4 Hz.
 In August 2018, this vision system was selected for flight over competing systems after testing proved it to be the most robust solution available.
 It was integrated into the final Seeker-1 CubeSat and will be used in the navigation system during the 60-minute mission set to take place in Summer 2019.